myaomeow/myaomeow.github.io/index.md

 # Newsworthy
 > **May 2021**

   1. Humbled to have been awarded with the 2021 George W. Housner Prize for Academic Excellence and Original Research!
-This award is given annually to a senior in the top 20% of their class, recognizing an outstanding piece of original piece of original scientific research.
+This award is given annually to a senior in the top 20% of their class, recognizing an outstanding piece of original scientific research.

 > **March 2021**